 Sudden shyness, appearing sad or anxious, and difficulty taking care of themselves or their responsibilities can all be indicators of bullying.
 Even if it feels awkward, checking in with people around you and paying attention to signs is a critical part of proactively identifying and preventing bullying.

 If your school is not appropriately intervening in cases where bullying is happening:

 Cyberbullying is an increasingly common form of bullying that includes sending, sharing, or posting negative or harmful content about someone else.
-Cyberbullying happens in the online and digital space - for example, through text, email, social media, online gaming, chat rooms, message boards, and more.
+Cyberbullying happens in the online and digital space; for example, through text, email, social media, online gaming, chat rooms, message boards, and more.
 It can occur both during and outside of school, and is often less noticeable than in-person bullying.
 Here’s how to stop it:

 Because many young people have access to a computer/phone and internet, it’s possible they could be having a private conversation that friends, family, teachers, etc. have no way of knowing about.
-Because of this, it’s important to check in with people who you see constantly on their phone, anxiously texting often, or showing signs that they’re distraught about something.
+Because of this, it’s important to check in with people who you see constantly on their phone, anxiously texting others, or showing signs that they’re distraught about something.
 This can look like simply asking someone if something is bothering them.

 Being mean or toxic is often veiled as a form of humor.
-The bully making the joke might find it funny, but the person on the receiving end could be deeply negatively affected.
+The bully making the joke might find it funny, but the person on the receiving end could be deeply and negatively affected.
 If you see someone receiving mean or toxic comments or messages, check in with them to see how they feel about it and document and report this behavior if it’s warranted.